 The performance of cloud localization based on a high-precision map is tested according to the following method:

-a) construct a benchmark dataset (covering different scenes) for evaluating the cloud localization performance based on a high-precision map, construct a high-precision map meeting those specified in 6.3.a for each scene, and acquire test pictures with a mobile device, the position true values of which can be obtained by measuring devices such as motion capture system or total station;
+a) construct a benchmark dataset covering different scenes for evaluating the cloud localization performance based on a high-precision map, construct a high-precision map meeting those specified in 5.3.a for each scene, and acquire test images with a mobile device.
+The ground truth positions of which can be obtained by a motion capture system or measuring devices like total station;

-b) locate all test pictures based on a high-precision map;
+b) locate all test measuring devices like;

-c) count the localization success rate, localization precision and localization time based on above data.
+c) count the localization success rate, localization precision and localization time.

-Marker recognition and tracking
+Target recognition and tracking

-Recognition and tracking of 2 dimensional marker
+Recognition and tracking of target image

-The recognition and tracking performance of 2 dimensional marker is tested according to the following method:
+The recognition and tracking performance of target image is tested according to the following method:

-a) record the execution time of identification and tracking algorithm for each frame in a log, and count the average recognition and tracking time of 2 dimensional marker per frame within the execution time of not less than 5min, including:
+a) record the execution time of identification and tracking algorithm for each frame in a log, and count the average recognition and tracking time of target image per frame within the execution time of not less than 5min, including:

-1) respectively test the recognition time of single 2 dimensional marker and the average recognition time of five 2 dimensional markers;
+1) respectively test the recognition time of single target image and the average recognition time of five target images;

-2) respectively test the tracking time of single 2 dimensional marker and the average tracking time of five 2 dimensional markers.
+2) respectively test the tracking time of single target image and the average tracking time of five target images.

-b) test the recognition success rate of 2 dimensional marker, including the success rate under different angles, different distances and different illumination intensities.
+b) test the recognition success rate of target image, including the success rate under different angles, different distances and different illumination intensities.

-Recognition and tracking of 3 dimensional marker
+Recognition and tracking of target object

-The recognition and tracking performance of 3 dimensional marker is tested according to the following method:
+The recognition and tracking performance of target object is tested according to the following method:

-a) record the execution time of identification and tracking algorithm for each frame in a log, and count the average recognition and tracking time of 3 dimensional marker per frame within the execution time of not less than 5min, including:
+a) record the execution time of identification and tracking algorithm for each frame in a log, and count the average recognition and tracking time of target object per frame within the execution time of not less than 5min, including:

-1) respectively test the recognition time of single 3 dimensional marker and the average recognition time of five 3 dimensional markers;
+1) respectively test the recognition time of single target object and the average recognition time of five target objects;

-2) respectively test the tracking time of single 3 dimensional marker and the average tracking time of five 3 dimensional markers.
+2) respectively test the tracking time of single target object and the average tracking time of five target objects.

-b) test the recognition success rate of 3 dimensional marker, including the success rate under different angles, different distances and different illumination intensities.
+b) test the recognition success rate of target object, including the success rate under different angles, different distances and different illumination intensities.

-Cloud marker recognition
+Cloud target recognition

-The recognition performance is tested as follows: upload the scene video flow to the cloud platform through the mobile device under the condition of smooth network of tested mobile device, and then test the recognition speed and success rate of 2 dimensional markers and 3 dimensional markers by cloud end, including:
+The recognition performance is tested as follows: upload the scene video stream to the cloud platform through the mobile device under the condition of smooth network of tested mobile device, and then test the recognition speed and success rate of target images and target objects by cloud, including:

-a) test the average network time, algorithm time and success rate of 2 dimensional marker recognition;
+a) test the average network time, algorithm time and success rate of target image recognition;

-b) test the average network time, algorithm time and success rate of 3 dimensional marker recognition.
+b) test the average network time, algorithm time and success rate of target object recognition.

 3D reconstruction